pohly/enhancements/keps/sig-node/3063-dynamic-resource-allocation/README.md

 	UsedOnNodes []string
 }

-// SchedulingStatus is used while handling delayed allocation. type SchedulingStatus struct {
+// SchedulingStatus contains information that is relevant while
-	// Scheduler contains information provided by the scheduler.
-	Scheduler SchedulerSchedulingStatus

-	// DriverStatus contains information provided by the resource driver.
-	Driver DriverSchedulingStatus
-}

-// SchedulerSchedulingStatus contains information provided by the scheduler
-// while handling delayed allocation. type SchedulerSchedulingStatus struct {
+// a Pod with delayed allocation is being scheduled. type SchedulingStatus struct {
 	// When allocation is delayed, the scheduler must set
 	// the node for which it wants the resource to be allocated
 	// before the driver proceeds with allocation.
+	//
+	// This field may only be set by a scheduler, but not get
+	// overwritten.
+It will get reset by the driver when allocation
+	// succeeds or fails.
+This ensures that different schedulers
+	// that handle different Pods do not accidentally trigger
+	// allocation for different nodes.
 	//
 	// For immediate allocation, the scheduler will not set
 	// this field.
 The resource driver controller may